-Strengthening the impact of the first Roma Heroes project, the second Roma Heroes festival took place in May 2018 to ensure even more visibility for the values of Roma dramas and heroes.
-The eight new plays performed at the second festival will be translated, recorded and added as further educational material.
-Using this enriched collection, IT will offer further workshops reaching 200 Roma secondary schools and university students in Roma Colleges.
-In addition, three university seminars will be organised at the leading Hungarian universities, incorporating Roma dramas into the mainstream university curriculum to initiate a structural and sustainable change at academic level.
-Beyond the work to raise awareness in Hungary, the team is committed to finding partnerships and cooperation further afield.
-This would allow them to involve Roma and non-Roma youths in other regions – preferably, but not exclusively, in the home countries of the playwrights to feature at the Festival for a greater impact.
+Strengthening the impact of the first Roma Heroes project, the Foundation continued to support the second edition of the Roma Heroes Storytelling Festival, which took place in May 2018 to ensure even more visibility for the values of Roma dramas and heroes.
+Eight new plays from seven countries were translated, performed, recorded and added to the existing educational material.
+One of the plays, Chameleon Girl, was Independent Theatre’s (IT) own production, which was based on the personal hero stories and narratives collected from young people during the 2017 series of the Roma Heroes workshops.
+Using the enriched collection, IT offered further workshops to over 200 high school and university students.
+In addition, four university seminars were organised at leading Hungarian universities, incorporating Roma dramas into the mainstream university curriculum to initiate structural and sustainable change at an academic level.
+Read more about the plays, the seminars and workshops of the 2018 edition here.